Ptujec/LaunchBar/Later/README.md

 *[→ See a list of all my actions here.](https://ptujec.github.io/launchbar)*

-It’s a familiar situation: you come across something interesting on the internet, but now is not the right time to look into it.
-That's where this action comes in.
+Maybe this sounds familiar: somehow, you ended up in the middle of a YouTube video — but you should be doing something else.
+That’s where this action comes in.
 Open the action in LaunchBar and press `Command` + `Enter`.
-The distraction is gone.
+Problem solved.

-What happened?
-The action closed the active tab and saved its URL in a list for you to revisit later.
+How?
+The action closes the active tab and saves its URL in a list for you to revisit later.

 <img src="01.jpg" width="600"/>

+Obviously, you can save more than just YouTube videos.

 You can access the list at any time with `Space` or `Enter`.
 To remove items from the list, use `Command` + `Enter`, just as you did to add them.

 ## Additional Functionality

 - You can also add items to the list by sending a URL to the action.
-Select the URL, press `TAB`, select the action.
+Select the URL, press `Tab`, select the action, then press `Enter`.
 - The action will add the **current time marker** to **YouTube** video URLs automatically.
 However, for this to work, you need to allow JavaScript for Apple Events.
 This is turned off by default.
 To turn it on in Safari, go to `Settings` ‣ `Developer` ‣ `Automation`.
 In Chromium browsers, you can find the option in the `View` ‣ `Developer` menu.
+Otherwise, the URL will still be saved, but without the time marker.
 - Paste a link in the text field with `Shift` + `Enter`.
 - Hold `Option` in addition to `Command` to prevent closing the current tab while saving a link.